Analysis | Trump grasps at a new set of straws: Computers rigged his election loss

 His assertion that the claim is nonsense is bolstered by the complete lack of evidence for the existence of either Hammer or Scorecard.

 The information included in Krebs’s image comes from CISA’s “Rumor Control” website, established to combat election misinformation.
-Most of the misinformation covered on the site at this point is misinformation that stems from allies of Trump or Trump himself — a bit awkward given that Trump is at the top of the organizational chart on which Krebs sits.
+Most of the misinformation covered on the site at this point is misinformation that stems from allies of Trump or Trump himself — a bit awkward, given that Trump is at the top of the organizational chart on which Krebs sits.

 On Thursday, Reuters reported that this employer-employee tension was perhaps leading to a predictable outcome.